sushilsridhar/cs-fundamentals/ds/README.md

 <ins>Type Erasure</ins>

-# Wildcards
+# Wildcards in Java Generics

-<ins>covariant and contravariant in generics is created used wildcards</ins>
+> covariant and contravariant in generics is created used wildcards

 Type parameters must match exactly, this is called invariant